ayushsoni1010/inklink/CODE_OF_CONDUCT.md

 ## 👏 Acknowledgment

-We appreciate your commitment to upholding the inkLink Code of Conduct.
+We appreciate your commitment to upholding the inklink Code of Conduct.
 Your positive contributions, respectful behavior, and dedication to creating a welcoming environment are crucial to our community's success.

-Thank you for your cooperation and for helping us make inkLink a safe and enjoyable place for all contributors.
+Thank you for your cooperation and for helping us make inklink a safe and enjoyable place for all contributors.

 ## 📜 License